 This course introduces the learner to the basic knowledge of the study of local anesthesia.
 Course content develops the learner's understanding of pain, pain control and various techniques for patient pain management.
 The prevention and handling of medical emergencies in the dental environment, and the use of the online Compendium of Pharmaceuticals and Specialties is covered.
 The administration of safe and effective local anesthetic is applied in this course.

-Prerequisite: DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 220, DHYG 225 and BIO 230.
-3CR / (2,2,0)
+Prerequisite: DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 226, DHYG 225, BIO 230 3CR / (2,2,0)

-DHYG 280 Dental Diseases I
+Dental Diseases I

 Case-based learning and class discussion are used to introduce the learner to the topics of oral pathology, differential diagnosis and lesion management, basic periodontology and cariology concepts.
 Etiological factors and assessment using radiographic interpretation, dental hygiene diagnosis, care planning, implementation and evaluation processes will be emphasized.

-Prerequisite: DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 220, DHYG 225 and BIO 230.
-Co-requisite: DHYG 260, DHYG 265, DHYG 275, DHYG 285, DHYG 290 and BIO 270.
+Prerequisite: DHYG 200, DHYG 205, DHYG 210,DHYG 215, DHYG 226, DHYG 225, BIO 230

-3CR / (2.8,0,0)
+Co-requisite: DHYG 260, DHYG 265, BIO 270, DHYG 275, DHYG 290, DHYG 220, DHYG 286 3CR / (2.8,0,0)

-Dental Radiography
+Dental Hygiene Radiography Interpretation

-This course provides the learner with basic principles, characteristics and biological effects of radiation.
-Radiation safety, quality assurance and the utilization of dental images in all aspects of the Assessment, Dental Hygiene Diagnosis, Planning, Implementation, and Evaluation (ADPIE) process are presented.
-Learners will identify normal and variations of normal anatomy and discuss interpretation basics for dental hygiene care.
-In Clinic 2, learners continue to build on radiographic techniques from Clinic 1 and will demonstrate effective technique and use of dental images.
-Prerequisite: DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 220, DHYG 225 and BIO 230.
-Co-requisite: DHYG 260, DHYG 265, DHYG 275, DHYG 280, DHYG 290 and BIO 270.
-3CR / (2.8,0,0)
+This course provides the learner with the theory required to identify normal and variations of normal anatomy found on various dental radiographs.
+It will also focus on basic interpretation guidelines for normal vs abnormal structures and appropriate referrals for dental hygiene care.

+Prerequisite: BIO 230, DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 226, DHYG 225.

+Co-requisite: BIO 270, DHYG 260, DHYG 265, DHYG 275, DHYG 280, DHYG 220, DHYG 290 1CR / (1,0,0)

-DHYG 290 Evidence Based Practice 1
+Evidence Based Practice 1

 This course is designed to introduce the student to evidence-based practice and research methodology.
 Emphasis will be placed on exploring a variety of research designs, developing clinical research questions and accessing credible evidence-based resources through data bases.
 Evaluation of quantitative research designs and applying sound research principles to answer clinical dental hygiene questions will be covered.

-Prerequisite: DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 220, DHYG 225 and BIO 230.
-Co-requisite: DHYG 260, DHYG 265, DHYG 275, DHYG 280, DHYG 285 and BIO 270.
-3CR / (3.4,0,0)
+Prerequisite: DHYG 200, DHYG 205, DHYG 210, DHYG 215, DHYG 226, DHYG 225, BIO 230

+Co-requisite: DHYG 260, DHYG 265, BIO 270, DHYG 275, DHYG 280, DHYG 220, DHYG 286 3CR / (3.4,0,0)

-DHYG 300 Clinic III
+Clinic III

 This clinical course builds upon skills and theory completed in Semester 2 and students to continue to develop the skills necessary for the practice of dental hygiene.
 Students are introduced to more complex skills in assessment, planning, dental hygiene diagnosis, implementation and evaluation of dental hygiene treatment.
 Students also participate in weekly lab seminars for further clinical instruction and weekly faculty conference time for discussions and updating of clinical experiences.

 Prerequisite: DHYG 260, DHYG 265, DHYG 275, DHYG 280, DYHG 285, DHYG 290 and BIO 270.
+Co-requisite: DHYG 305, DHYG 315,

 Co-requisite: DHYG 305, DHYG 315, DHYG 320, and DHYG 325.
 4CR / (0,2.5,12)